Language is mankind's system of

 Research on numeral systems is not only a very interesting topic but also an academically valuable reference resource for those involved in the academic disciplines of Linguistics, Anthropology, Ethnology, History and Philosophy of Mathematics.

-The author of this project is a volunteer especially interested in the genetic classification, phonological systems and counting concepts of human languages, and has spent over thirty years recording and analyzing the numeral systems of the world's languages, and so far has successfully collected basic numeral systems and data from about 4,700 languages in the world.
+The author of this project is especially interested in the genetic classification, phonological systems and counting concepts of human languages, and has spent over thirty years recording and analyzing the numeral systems of the world's languages, and so far has successfully collected basic numeral systems and data from about 4,700 languages in the world.
 Most of the data were kindly provided by linguists, anthropologists and related scholars working in their respective fields.
 The majority of the data were written in standard IPA symbols or phonemic transcriptions.

 As the traditional numeral systems of small languages have been rapidly replaced by those of dominant languages, it is an urgent task to document these important linguistic data before they are completely forgotten.
 However, more complete data for the remaining 2,300 or so languages are not yet available, so we need further generous support from fellow linguists in providing numeral systems from languages they have been working on.